JanssenProject/jans/Server/integrations/TwilioSMS/README.txt

 service tomcat stop
 service tomcat start

+> **Note**: Indent and tabbing may change while copy, paste of the sample code, check for the tab before executing the sample code.

 There are three required custom properties:
     twilio_sid     Your account id at Twilio
     twilio_token   The API secret provided by Twilio